rossvold/rossvold/README.md

 # About Me:
-Backend in fintech & ecommerce
+Backend in fintech & ecommerce, i scale applications to be ready for millions of concurrent users, while saving costs.

 # 💻 Tech Stack:
 * Languages: TS, JS, Zig, Lua